-Most people think of gambling, clubs and shows when you say Las Vegas, but we’re not most people.
-Actually I think of hot summer nights hanging with my friends and family as I was born and raised in the City of Sin.
-So since we’re not most people what do we do when we visit the city that never sleeps?
+Most people think of gambling, clubs, and shows when you say Las Vegas, but we’re not most people.
+Actually, I think of hot summer nights hanging with my friends and family as I was born and raised in the City of Sin.
+So since we’re not like most people what do we do when we visit a city that never sleeps?
 Well here are 15 geeky things to do when vising Las Vegas.

 My favorite bar in Las Vegas!
 Not just because the drinks are good or the decor is awesome but more so the people you get to meet and interact with.
 Thanks to the owner, Alex, this place is a community and a safe place to be yourself.

 This is the most rad comic shop with the best owners.
 Ralph has been a mentor for Joey and me when it comes to opening our own shop, although it’s still a pipe dream I can’t help but thank him for inspiring us.

 Let’s talk comic con!
 Better yet, let’s create a geek’s guide to comic con and rejoice in all of the geeky bliss.

 Choose your own adventure!
 Look up the cons in your area or cons you’re willing to travel to.
 The major comic conventions out there include; San Diego Comic Con International, New York Comic Con, WonderCon, and Emerald City Comic Con to name a few.
 A lot of cities have been hosting their own conventions or expos on a smaller scale but still just as fun and typically easier to get tickets to.

 Buy tickets (passes, autograph/photo ops) in advance and as close to the release date if possible as comic conventions are growing in popularity.
 Take San Diego for example, they are one of the hardest cons to ever get into unless you already bought the next year’s passes at the previous con or wait in a virtual queue which can take hours or potentially crash.
 Follow the cons social media for announcements and release dates.

 Make a Plan